TOTIM Exposures

 TOTIM Exposures is a forum for photojournalists and industry adjacent professionals to interview featured contributors to the TOTIM app.
 Each episode covers the photographer’s background, career path, and approach to their work.
 Conversations focus on photographic technique, the purpose and intention behind each story, and a detailed debrief of how the story was produced and executed.
 The podcast is intended for anyone interested in the process and challenges of documentary photojournalism.

-Support TOTIM: TOTIM is a new initiative built to support and amplify a global and diverse community of visual storytellers.
-As a nonprofit platform, we rely on your support to bring under-reported stories to light and sustain vital, independent photojournalism around the world.
-Please consider a small, charitable, tax-deductible gift.🙌
+TOTIM is a new, nonprofit initiative built to support and amplify a global and diverse community of visual storytellers.
+We rely on your support to bring under-reported stories to light and sustain vital, independent documentary photography.
+Please consider a charitable, tax-deductible gift.

 Get full access to TOTIM at totim.substack.com/subscribe